alexander-makarenko/notetaker/README.md

 ## About

-A simple Ruby on Rails 4 application for taking notes.
+A Rails 4 app for taking notes.
+Each note can have files attached, and its description can be formatted with [Markdown](https://guides.github.com/features/mastering-markdown/#what).

 ## Key features

 - a *Bootstrap*-based UI;
-- server-side validations;
+- user account registration and editing;
-- authentication (based on *has_secure_password*);
+- authentication and authorization;
-- authorization (based on *Pundit*);
+- the ability to:
-- the ability to create, view, edit and delete notes;
+  - create, view, edit and delete notes;
-- the ability to format the description of a note with [Markdown](https://guides.github.com/features/mastering-markdown/#what);
+  - format note descriptions with Markdown;
+  - have files attached to each note;
-- the ability to attach files to notes (via *Paperclip*);
+  - download any of the attached files later.
-- the ability to download attachments later;
-- *Amazon S3* for storing attachments in production.
+- the use of *Amazon S3* for storing attachments in production.

 ## Live demo

 See this project deployed and running at [https://notetaker-demo.herokuapp.com/](https://notetaker-demo.herokuapp.com/).

+### How to use

+1. Sign in with `john.doe` / `qwerty` or create your own account.

+2. Try adding, editing and removing notes.